census-instrumentation/opencensus-web/packages/opencensus-web-scripts/README.md

 `React` or `VueJs`, use:

-* **`./dist/tracing-all-with-zone.js`** - This script combines all the functionality of OC Web, including the `initial-page-load` and `user interaction tracker` to start the tracing, plus the code of `Zone.js`.
+* **`./dist/tracing-all-with-zone.js`** - This script combines all the functionality of OC Web, including the *initial page load* and *user interaction tracker* to start the tracing, plus the code of `Zone.js`.
 That is, it records spans based on the [resource timing API][resource-timing-url] for the initial page load and exports it to the OpenCensus Agent based on configured global variables and starts the interaction